Edgett Law Firm | May 9, 2017 | Criminal Defense

 If you have been arrested for or charged with a criminal offense, the best way to use social media while your case is pending is to avoid it at all costs.
 While it may be hard to stay away from your social media accounts, it is a significant sacrifice when you consider the potential consequences of posting something that may harm your case.

-If you have been charged with a criminal offense in Texas, contact our Plano criminal defense attorney at The Law Offices of Scott Edgett and request a free consultation today.
+If you have been charged with a criminal offense in Texas, contact our Frisco criminal defense attorney at Edgett Law Firm and request a free consultation today.